-The trickiest part was figuring out the math to make the pattern to fit perfect in a 13inch tile from a circuit that only prints 12inches.
+The trickiest part was figuring out the math to make the pattern to fit perfect in a 13inch tile from a cricut that only prints 12inches.

-If you do not have a Circuit you can easily order the tile of your choice online for really cheap.
+If you do not have a cricut you can easily order the tile of your choice online for really cheap.
 On Pinterest I came across half a dozen that are under $5.

 With my pattern selected, I started in on the bathroom makeover.

 STEP ONE | Clean the tile to remove any dirt, soot, etc.

 just used dish soap, an old scrub brush, and a magic eraser.

 For the base coat, I used Stix’s Primer made by Benjamin Moore.

 With just that first coat of primer on there, I knew this was going to be a good choice.
 I taped up my paper samples just to make sure I loved the pattern, the scale, and placement.

 STEP THREE | Paint the base coat (white)